WebDevEtc/browser-dump-js/readme.md

     });
     // (Your browser will automatically open, and you can
     // debug whatever data you send to it there!)

+    // The node server will automatically close as soon as it
+    // receives a visit from your browser.
 })
 ```

+## FAQ/More info

+For more info please see my site - [JS browser dump](https://webdevetc.com)

 ## TODO